lastcoolnameleft/kubernetes-workshop/persistent-storage.md

 See https://kubernetes.io/docs/concepts/storage/persistent-volumes/#claims-as-volumes for more details

-In our case, we are using a Deployment instead of a Pod because we want to showcase the pod migrating to a new node and the PVC following the new Pod.
+We will now create a Deployment because we want to showcase creating a new Pod that writes to the volume, delete that Pod, watch the ReplicaSet re-create the pod on a new node and then watch the Volume mounted inside the new Pod.

-The deployment has a Pod with 2 containers (backend-writer and frontend-webserver) and Service that exposes a public endpoint.
+The Deployment has a Pod with 2 containers (backend-writer and frontend-webserver) and Service that exposes a public endpoint.

 The backend writer container writes a new line to a file in the Persistent Volume every second with the date/time + the Pod's hostname.
 The frontend webserver container reads that file and serves it via Apache.

 ```
 kubectl apply -f https://github.com/lastcoolnameleft/workshops/blob/master/kubernetes/yaml/storage/azure-disk-managed-pvc/deployment.yaml?raw=1